mkelly674/Pewlett-Hackard-Analysis/README.md

 - The Retiring_Titles is about the number of specified roles that need to be filled.
 This will help with the hiring process the most because it puts a number on the number of spots left to be filled.
 Here is a chart of how desperate we are in some of the roles:
 ![Visualizion_of_Retiring_Titles](https://user-images.githubusercontent.com/114030563/216788572-ddb0768d-0666-4677-a1cf-ca905a8fe6d9.png)

+As you can tell, we are losing a lot of senior engineers and senior staff.
+While those roles are important, we are also losing a lot on just engineers.
+We are going to start needing to hire people in the tens of thousands to just keep them a stable flow of them.
+It is paramont how important these numbers are.
+This leads us into the final table.

 -